arunras/random-quote-machine/README.md

 # Random Quote Machine
-> App that generate random quote.
+> App that generates random quote.
 > It's built base on ReactJS and use Query the API to get quotes.
 ## Application Stack
 - **React**: to compose simple powerful UIs.